aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/knowledge-base/migration-from-microsoft-office-automation-to-aspose/reading-the-critical-path/_index.md

 4. Use the code from the following example to read tasks and resources.

 ### **Code Examples - Aspose.Tasks**
-{{< gist "aspose-tasks" "0655812ac3db2536958f" "Examples-CSharp-KnowledgeBase-ReadCriticalPath-ReadCriticalPath.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-KnowledgeBase-ReadCriticalPath-ReadCriticalPath.cs" >}}